 The chaos game is my favourite method for producing Iterated Function Systems fractals, because it's quick and the images reach from nature to fantasy.
-From 1991 to 2001 I have developed a big program called Dotfrak, which is now available for newer windows systems.
+From 1991 to 2001 I 've developed a program called Dotfrak, which is now available for newer windows systems.
 The main concept is to see the IFS's transformations by its important parameters like angle and compression-factor and not by its matrix, so that people are able to create images, although not being academically trained in mathematics.

 I added a simple version of the program to my book titled Fraktale aus Natur und Fantasie.
 The program of today DFW 3.4 was fully rewritten and many features were added (a 3D-View p.e.).
 Sorry, I don't distribute DFW as a free program, but you can order more information by EMail.
-Test the abilities of IFS construction with my Sierpinski Family Applet (IFS II).
+Test the abilities of IFS construction with my Sierpinski Family Machine (IFS II).
 Watch the Quick-Links too.

 Michael F. Barnsley (b.
 1946) is a mathematician who works on fractal image compression.
 He was the first who used Iterated Function Systems to generate pictures of ferns.